 “A mango tree with the same sign telling us we have a kilometer to go,” Fr.
 Anthony’s tone was almost careless, “I’ve seen it three times now.”

-“Maybe we missed a turn,” Peter put in, “Or the trees and signs all look alike.”
+“Maybe we missed a turn,” William put in, “Or the trees and signs all look alike.”

 Fr.
 Anthony was quiet for a moment.
 He allowed the van to go for a few more kilometers before he spoke again.
 A mango tree with the sign “Payeaux – 1 KM” soon came into view, before disappearing into the darkness behind them.